 If you want to make a difference in the biomedical field quickly, our accelerated, course-based program is right for you.
 Graduate in only one year, and there is no thesis required.

-This program takes two years to complete and a thesis is required.
+This program takes two years to complete.

 Graduate Admission Information

 Applicants should have a bachelor’s degree in engineering (biomedical, chemical, electrical, industrial, mechanical, etc.) or science (biology, biochemistry, chemistry, genetics, immunology, physics, etc.).
 Each application is judged on the basis of previous academic record, three letters of recommendation, and statement of purpose.
 Students admitted to the program may be required to make up deficiency course requirements.
 In addition, all applicants must satisfy requirements that are set forth by the Graduate School.

 Complete applications (including supportive materials) must be submitted as described below and received by the following deadline dates:

 - Fall Semester: December 1 (PhD); December 15 (MS)

 - Spring Semester: October 1 (Ph.D. and M.S.)

 - Summer Session*: December 1 (PhD); December 15 (MS)

 *Please note summer admissions are generally limited to continuing BME students at UW–Madison or applicants who have research assistantships already arranged with UW faculty.

 Note checklists provided by BME and the Graduate School in your online application.
 Application deadlines are strictly followed.
 The following application materials must be submitted by the application deadlines.